HanetakaChou/hanetakachou.github.io/src/Mathematics/Analysis/1_Real_Analysis.md

 \[Pugh 2015\] / 2 A Taste of Topology / 6 Other Metric Space Concepts / Perfect Metric Spaces / 57 Corollary
 > Proof - Sketch
 > NOTE "compact" implies "complete"
+> \[Pugh 2015\] / 2 A Taste of Topology / 7 Coverings / Total Boundedness / 66 Corollary
 > ProofWiki / Sequentially Compact Metric Space is Complete

 ### Arithmetic in R is continuous